micmejia/bible-dump/NKJV/Daniel/Dan 9.md

 "O Lord, according to all Your righteousness, I pray, let Your anger and Your fury be turned away from Your city Jerusalem, Your holy mountain; because for our sins, and for the iniquities of our fathers, Jerusalem and Your people _are_ a reproach to all _those_ around us.

 ###### 17
-Now therefore, our God, hear the prayer of Your servant, and his supplications, and for the Lord's sake [^a]cause Your face to shine on [^b]Your sanctuary, which is desolate.
+Now therefore, our God, hear the prayer of Your servant, and his supplications, and for the Lord's sake cause Your face to shine on Your sanctuary, which is desolate.

 ###### 18
 O my God, incline Your ear and hear; open Your eyes and see our desolations, and the city which is called by Your name; for we do not present our supplications before You because of our righteous deeds, but because of Your great mercies.